x2w-soda/Ludens/README.md

 - Project

 Defines a Ludens project.
 This should fully specify the assets, scenes, and any other meta data in a game project.

-- Application

-The backbone of a windowed application.
-Handles user input and window events in an event-polling fasion.

 ### Ludens Builder